DioryMe/diograph-cli/README.md

 ## Config

-`.dcli` file is saved to home folder.
+Application state is saved to `.dcli` file in home folder

 - Connected rooms
 - Room in focus
 - FFMPEG_PATH
+- S3 credentials

 ## Creating a room